maritz/nohm/v1_changes.md

 - nohm.connect() renamed to nohm.middleware()
 - nohm.middleware() now returns a typed express.RequestHandler (should be no functional change)
 - validate() function in the browser provided by nohm.middleware() now returns promises as well, with resolve value of { valid: boolean, errors: TBD }
+- findAndLoad() now returns an empty array if none are found instead of producing an error